Akhil-Sharma-26/sync-spoon/README.md

 ## What currently implementing:
 1. admin dashboard :
   - viewing the reports *DONE*
-  - manage the users
+  - manage the users *DONE*
-  - create the monthly/waste report.
+  - create the monthly/waste report. *DONE*
   - creating suggesting menu -> then conform that they want it or not *DONE*
   - feedback data more properly shown
   - Uploading of csv files *DONE*